As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 When should you call the vet?

-If your dog is still eating and drinking normally and has a good energy level, monitor your dog and make an appointment with your vet in the next few days.
+If your dog is still eating and drinking normally and has a good energy level, monitor your dog and make an appointment with your vet in the next couple of days.

 Typical Symptoms in Dogs with Intestinal Parasites